The Need for Roots: Background

 4 Carlton gardens, London.
 During WWII the building served as provisional headquarters of the Free French Resistance movement.
 Weil was stationed here while she wrote Need for Roots.

 France fell to Nazi Germany in 1940, at which time many French leaders collaborated with the Nazis as part of the Vichy Government.
 Since 1942, Weil was attempting to return to France.
 Weil was introduced to André Philip, Minister of the Interior under Charles De Gaulle, by Maurice Schumann, a fellow student of Alain.
-Phillip wrote to Weil, saying he read her work before the war and respected her.
-Weil attended his lecture while he was in New York, and Phillip called for a moral and spiritual revolution for a Free France, with morals superior to that of Vichy France.
-Phillip interviewed Weil for a position in the Commiserate for the Interior in London.
-In 1943 Weil was hired to work there under Phillip and Francis Lous Coston.
+Philip wrote to Weil, saying he read her work before the war and respected her.
+Weil attended his lecture while he was in New York, and Philip called for a moral and spiritual revolution for a Free France, with morals superior to that of Vichy France.
+Philip interviewed Weil for a position in the Commiserate for the Interior in London.
+In 1943 Weil was hired to work there under Philip and Francis Lous Coston.
 Weil worked from Mayfair at 19 Hill Street in London to receive and edit reports from France, and also to write.
 Weil longed to be more directly involved in the French resistance, though officials rejected her more direct involvement including her effort to bring herself and nurses into war zones.

 The book was written in the early months of 1943.
 At the time, Weil was writing an incredible amount of work, including translations of the Upanishads, What is Sacred in Every Human Being?, Are We Fighting for Justice?, Essential Ideas for a New Constitution, and Concerning the Colonial Problem in its Relation to the Destiny of the French People.
 These ideas influenced the Need for Roots, and Weil began to envision a world where the Allies obtained victory and a new France could be built.
-Weil was worried that France would rebuild with the same mistakes as French Revolution of 1789, and Weil was concerned about Phillip's vision for a new country based on universal rights which Weil felt was insufficient, advocating for a new country built on a framework of obligations and needs.
+Weil was worried that France would rebuild with the same mistakes as the French Revolution of 1789, and Weil was concerned about Philip's vision for a new country based on universal rights which Weil felt was insufficient, advocating for a new country built on a framework of obligations and needs.
 Weil also argues for a patriotism not rooted in borders, but instead rooted in compassion and new relationship work and labor based on the spiritual nature of work.
 These arguments reflect the concern Weil and other thinkers at the time have concerning the rebuilding of a free France.

 The book's initial form was a report which Weil had been asked to write for the Free French Resistance movement concerning the possibilities for effecting a regeneration in France once the Germans had been driven back.
 The work was originally submitted along with a shorter companion essay called Draft for a statement of human obligations.

 "Spirituality of work", a leading theme in the book, was a concept that had occupied Weil throughout her career.
 According to biographer Richard Rees, her whole life's work can be viewed as an attempt to elucidate the concept, which she saw as the one great original idea of the West.